 Whattahook, eh?
 “Setting Yourself up for Success”?
-In “seven steps”?
-Sensing you’re in for some kind of cheesy post, aren’t you?
+In "seven steps"?
+Sensing you're in for some kind of cheesy post, aren't you?
+You're not.

 But you ARE about to get the value of one or two coaching sessions with me in this here monster post, if you do your work.

 "Success" has such an amorphous quality that it’s almost benign to me.
 (You too?)

 If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.

 What does success mean to YOU and where are you at on that spectrum right now?